Blair Athol, South Australia

-Blair Athol is located about 6 km north of the Adelaide CBD, South Australia.
+Blair Athol (/en/) (Note: In isolation, Blair is pronounced /en/; and Athol as /en/ or /en/.
+Due to usage of the linking R, the Australian English pronunciation of Blair Athol features contextual rhoticity, as in /en/.) is located about 6 km north of the Adelaide CBD, South Australia.
 Blair Athol borders the suburbs of Gepps Cross, Enfield, Prospect and Kilburn.
 The suburb is rectangular, stretching from Grand Junction Road in the north to Angwin Avenue in the south between Prospect Road on the west and Main North Road on the east.
 Blair Athol's main and longest street is Florence Avenue.
+Prospect Road within Blair Athol is known as Little Afghanistan due to its high concentration of Afghan restaurants, stores and bakeries and has been noted for being a "vibrant, (multi)cultural hub".

 History

 Blair Athol was originally a private subdivision of section 357 in the Hundred of Yatala in the vicinity of today's Lionel Avenue, a studfarm bearing the name Blair Athol.
 The suburb name was formalised in 1944 at which time the boundaries stretched from Grand Junction Road to Irish Harp Road (now Regency Road).
 In 2000, the portion south of Angwin Avenue and its easterly projection to Main North Road was annexed by Prospect.

 The historic area known as Gepp's Cross (named for the busy intersection of Main North Road and Grand Junction Road) overlaps the north east corner of the modern suburb and includes the historic Gepps Cross Hotel (also known as Gepp's Cross Inn).
 The modern suburb of Gepps Cross occupies only the land north of the intersection.

 Blair Athol Post Office opened on 15 June 1955 and was renamed Blair Athol West in 1966.
 At that time the existing Enfield office (open since 1852) was renamed Blair Athol and it was replaced by the Enfield Plaza office in 1997.

+Afghan refugees of the Hazara ethnicity settled in Blair Athol in the early 2000s due to cheap rents, proximity to the Adelaide City Centre and refugee services.
+This led to "a place activation" due to the establishment of Afghan Businesses within the ethnic enclave of Blair Athol.
+Before the rejuvenation of the suburb and Prospect Road, it was known to have a high crime rate, be unsafe and have many empty shops.

+Demographics

+In the 2021 census, there were 25,578 in the Enfield-Blair Athol area.
+The most common ancestories were English (21.3%), Australian (20.0%), Indian (9.7%), Hazara (6.3%) and Italian (5.5%).
+57.1% of residents had both parents born overseas.
+The most common languages used at home other than English were Hazaraghi (6.4%), Punjabi (5.0%), Vietnamese (4.4%) and Hindi (2.0%).
+48.2% of residents only used English at home.